hulk-code/hulk-code/README.md

    - Technologies: React, Firebase, Node JS, Express JS, MongoDB, JWT, Tailwind
       - **FEATURED OF MY PROJECT**
    - Filter the products by their Brand name.
    - name.
-A add product section, where new arrival are added and that appear at the home     their category brand   name.
+An add product section, where new arrivals are added and that appear at the home     their category brand   name.
-   - Add product information can be updated and deleted.
-Only login in user can add ,delete and updated products   information.
+   - Add product information that can be updated and deleted.
+Only log in in users can add, delete,and update product   information.
    - information.
 One can select a product and store it in my cart section.